Skip to content

 Now, another interesting offseason awaits.

-And though Maxey and Edgecombe boast exciting promise for the future, the Sixers appear to be locked into this current roster.
-Multiple years remain on Embiid and George’s max contracts, which the Sixers could theoretically explore trading but are considered extremely difficult to move given those players’ health struggles and age.
+And though Maxey and Edgecombe boast exciting promise, the Sixers appear to be locked into this current roster.
+Multiple years remain on Embiid and George’s max contracts, which the Sixers could explore trading but are considered extremely difficult to move, given those players’ health struggles and age.

 » READ MORE: MURPHY: The Sixers season ended in embarrassment, but also made something clear about Joel Embiid’s future

-When asked upon returning from his appendectomy about the status of his relationship with leadership, he pivoted the question to being focused on the basketball part of the first-round series.
-Asked again after the season-ending Game 4, he proclaimed, “I love Philly” but did not specifically address the state of things with decision-makers.
+When asked upon returning from his appendectomy about the status of his relationship with leadership, he pivoted the question to being focused on the basketball part of the first-round series vs. Boston.
+Asked again after the season-ending Game 4 vs. the Knicks, he proclaimed, “I love Philly” but did not specifically address the state of things with decision-makers.

 “I’ve been doing this for a long time,” Embiid said in response to that question.
 “It’s hard to win in this league, and everything has to happen.
 Everybody has to be on the same page.
 Everybody has to play their best basketball at the same time.
 It takes a lot to win.”

-When asked Sunday what the Sixers need to vault into the true contender tier, Embiid and Maxey deferred to the front office.
-Nurse mentioned the league’s increasing pace of play, and the importance of continuing to develop young players.
-That is perhaps an acknowledgement of the top-heavy roster without much maneuverability.
+When asked Sunday what the Sixers need to become true contenders, Embiid and Maxey deferred to the front office.
+Nurse mentioned the league’s increasing pace of play and the importance of continuing to develop young players.
+That perhaps is an acknowledgment of the top-heavy roster without much maneuverability.

 The state of the Sixers